Broccoli cheddar risotto is my new favorite thing!

 - 4 tablespoons unsalted butter

-- ¾ cup freshly grated parmesan cheese
+- 8 ounces freshly grated sharp cheddar cheese

 - In a separate saucepan or stock pot, heat the stock on low until it’s warm.